zhengying-liu/autodl_starting_kit_stable/README.md

 ```
 The backend on CodaLab runs this Docker image, who has supports such as
 `tensorflow-gpu` (with TensorFlow 1.13.1), `torch=1.0.1`, `keras=2.2.4`,
- CUDA 10, cuDNN 7.5, etc If you want to
+ CUDA 10, cuDNN 7.5, etc. If you want to
 run local test with Nvidia GPU support, please make sure you have
 [installed nvidia-docker](https://github.com/NVIDIA/nvidia-docker).